-Beyond launching new features and keeping the peace between engineering and designers, effective product managers create products with strong user adoption that lead to revenue growth and glorify an industry.
+Beyond launching new features and keeping the peace between engineering and designers, effective product managers create products users need and want, which leads to revenue growth.
 So what are the core competencies and skills PMs must possess?

 Main PM Competencies

-Most of the essential competencies that every product manager must have are being developed with experience and mentoring.
+The majority of essential competencies that every product manager must have are developed with experience and mentoring.
 Here are some of them:

 - Ability to perform market assessments

 - Running customer interviews and user testing